suarez-va/TIDES/README.md

   - 9: Debug4

 Ne_step
   - Only for RT_Ehrenfest objects.
-This determines the frequency in which nuclei positions/velocities are updated.
+This determines the frequency in which nuclei positions/velocities are updated versus electronic steps.
   - Default is 10.
+  - For example, if Ne_step is 10, nuclei are updated every 10 electronic steps.

 N_step
 - Only for RT_Ehrenfest objects.
-This determines the frequency in which nuclear forces are updated.
+This determines the frequency in which nuclear forces are updated versus nuclei steps.
 - Default is 10.
+- For example, if N_step is 10, forces are updated every 10 nuclei position/velocity steps.